ViviFeathers/558Basic/README.md

 ### Violin plot

 I am curious about rating distribution.
-Because lots of cosmetic products have rating as missing, let’s choose five brands which have the least missing rating values, and use `gglot` and `geom_violin` to create violin graph for their rating distributions.
-I will assign cosmetic_brand as x, rating as y also fill the violins with customized colors based on different cosmetic brand.
+Because lots of cosmetic products have missing ratings, let’s choose five brands which have the least missing rating values, and use `gglot` and `geom_violin` to create violin graph for their rating distributions.
+I will map cosmetic_brand as x, rating as y also fill the violins with customized colors based on different cosmetic brand.

 ``` r
 #filter to 5 brands that have most non-missing rating